Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Preliminaries

 \subsection{Tubing disjoint surfaces}

-\begin{lemma} Let $F_1,\dots,F_r\subset M$ be pairwise disjoint connected locally flat topologically embedded nonorientable surfaces in a connected oriented topological $4$-manifold $M$.
-Then, after choosing disjoint embedded arcs joining the $F_i$, one can form an ambient connected sum
+\begin{lemma} Let \(F_1,\dots,F_r\subset M\) be pairwise disjoint connected closed locally flat topologically embedded nonorientable surfaces in a connected oriented topological \(4\)-manifold \(M\).
+Then, after choosing disjoint embedded arcs joining the \(F_i\), one can form a connected closed locally flat topologically embedded ambient connected sum

 with the following properties:

 \end{lemma}

 \begin{proof} Choose \(r-1\) pairwise disjoint embedded arcs whose union is a tree connecting \(F_1,\dots,F_r\).
 It is enough to describe one tubing step, since iterating that construction along these arcs gives the general case.